Year 4 - Curriculum Overview 2017/18

 Arithmetic Focus: Children should be practising their times tables (up to 12 x 12) as well as revising telling the time, on an analogue clock, to the nearest five minutes.

 This term the topics of multiplication and division, area and fractions will be covered.
-The children will continue to develop their times table skills and arithmetic, including number bonds, times tables, rounding and adding and subtracting multiples of 10, 100 and 1000 to a given number, will be covered and the children will have the opportunity to apply these skills within a context, as well as opportunities to develop their reasoning and greater depth skills.
+The children will continue to develop their times table skills and arithmetic, including number bonds, times tables, rounding and adding and subtracting multiples of 10, 100 and 1000 to a given number The children will have the opportunity to apply these skills within a context, as well as opportunities to develop their reasoning and greater depth skills.